matm/jQuery-File-Upload-Wiki/Working-with-databases.md

 Go to the delete function and search this line : **if ($success) {** paste the following code over this.
 >$this->delete_img($file_name);

+_If you find a mistake or want to provide feedback, just send me a message :)_